 Dysregulation of immune responses and chronic inflammation play significant roles in the mechanisms underlying microbial-induced myelin and axonal damage in neuroinflammatory disorders.
-When the immune system fails to effectively control microbial infections or becomes chronically activated, it can lead to sustained inflammation and immune-mediated destruction of myelin and axonal components in the CNS by the continuous activation of immune cells, such as T cells and macrophages.
-11,25 This chronic immune activation results in the release of proinflammatory cytokines, chemokines. and cytotoxic molecules that contribute to tissue damage.
-The chronic inflammation can lead to bystander damage of myelin and axons in the CNS, even in the absence of direct infection.26 microbial-induced myelin and axonal damage various mechanisms. involves One mechanism is the imbalance between proinflammatory and anti-inflammatory signaling pathways.
-Microbial infections can promote the production of pro-inflammatory cytokines, such as interleukin-1 (IL-1), tumor necrosis factor-alpha (TNF- α), and interferon-gamma (IFN- γ).
+When the immune system fails to effectively control microbial infections or becomes chronically activated, it can lead to sustained inflammation and immune-mediated destruction of myelin and axonal components in the CNS by the continuous activation of immune cells, such as T cells and macrophages.^{11,25} This chronic immune activation results in the release of proinflammatory cvtokines, chemokines. and cytotoxic molecules that contribute to tissue damage.
+The chronic inflammation can lead to bystander damage of myelin and axons in the CNS, even in the absence of direct infection.26 microbial-induced myelin and axonal damage involves various mechanisms.
+One such mechanism is the imbalance between pro-inflammatory and anti-inflammatory signaling pathways.
+Microbial infections can promote the production of pro-inflammatory cytokines, such as interleukin-1 (IL-1), tumor necrosis factor-alpha (TNF-a), and interferon-gamma (IFN- γ).
 These cytokines can activate immune cells and amplify the inflammatory response, leading to tissue damage.
-At the same time, the production of antiinflammatory cytokines, such as IL-10 and transforming growth factor-beta (TGF-β), which normally help regulate inflammation, may be impaired.27-29
+At the same time, the production of antiinflammatory cytokines, such as IL-10 and transforming growth factor-beta (TGF- β), which normally help regulate inflammation, may be impaired.27-29